Public Health Management of a Pandemic: A Primer for the Practicing Clinician

 The Organization of Governmental Public Health Agencies

 US Dept of Health and Human Services (HHS) includes 11 agencies.
-The 5 described below are most involved in management of the current pandemic.
+The 5 described below are most involved in the management of the current pandemic.

 Centers for Disease Control and Prevention (CDC) CDC Centers for Disease Control and Prevention: The CDC is the nation’s public health agency.
 Through its numerous health surveillance programs, the CDC detects and responds to new and emerging health threats.
 The CDC also translates the data collected into reliable health information to promote healthy and safe behaviors.
 The CDC collaborates closely with state and local health agencies on key public health concerns.